 I decided to write this elaborate guide for two reasons:

 One, to help newbies who want to learn how to start blogging.

-Two, to contribute towards the subject of blogging.
+Two, to make my humble contribution to the subject of blogging.

-So if you would spare few minutes to read this blog post till the end, I’ll walk you through the whole process of starting a blog.
+So, if you would spare a few minutes to read this blog post until the end, you will have a full grasp of the entire process of starting a blog.

 That’s a promise.

 And once you’re done, you won’t need any further help creating your own blog.
 You’d also be a proud owner of a standard blog.

 Thereafter, you’d join the league of smart bloggers making a dent in the universe.

 What This Guide Covers